Are you Heartstopper fan? I’ve compiled the 16 absolute best books like Heartstopper

 Good reads rating: 4.37

-17. Princess Princess Ever After by Kay O’Neill
+5. Princess Princess Ever After by Kay O’Neill

 Princess Princess ever after is about two princesses who fall in love.
 We follow Sadie who is locked in a tower.
 She is rescued by another princess -Amira.
 Also, Amira rides a pink unicorn.
 It’s just as queer and lovely as it sounds.

-This is insanely adorable and a really quick read.
+This is adorable and a quick read.
 It has cosy, cottagecore vibes.
-And even though it includes the insta love trope, it's so wholesome that it works perfectly.
-(For more of Kay O'Neill's work you could try Aquicorn Cove or The Tea Dragon Tapestry)
+And even though it includes the insta love trope, it’s so wholesome that it works perfectly.
+(For more of Kay O’Neill’s work you could try Aquicorn Cove or The Tea Dragon Tapestry)

 Good reads rating: 4.08

-19. Mooncakes by Wendy Xu and Suzanne Walker
+7. Mooncakes by Wendy Xu and Suzanne Walker

 It follows teen witch Nova.
 She works at her Nana's magical bookshop.
 And she helps them loan out spell books.
 But she also investigates supernatural occurrences in her local town.